 The bottom line is that we have and are likely to continue to see selective distress.
 A word of caution regarding the headlines that will come across our newsfeeds: the details must be considered.
 For example, the headline of a recent article by the Wall Street Journal speaks to the perilous times ahead, specifically within the multi-family real estate market.
 Yet to be fair, the leverage factors referenced in the article (80% LTV or higher) point to highly speculative investment profiles—exactly the kind of investments that should face peril during a rapid swing in interest rates and risk appetite.
 With distress, however, comes opportunity and we are seeing some funds come to market to serve as providers of liquidity for forced sellers and possibly benefit from the situation.
 In addition, the cost of housing has been one of the stickiest components of inflation and therefore real estate owners are benefitting on the margin by higher rental income.
 Ultimately, time horizons matter.
 We believe long-term investors will be able to weather the near-term storm and may in fact have the chance to be opportunistic buyers as we work our way through this real estate cycle.

-The return of yield
+The Return of Yield

 The persistence of inflation and the strength of the US economy have been a surprise to most market participants.
 Evidence of this can be found by comparing the market implied futures rates following the February Federal Open Market Committee meeting and the most recent meeting in July.
 According to CME Fed Watch, following the February meeting, the futures implied fed funds rate for September was 4.77%.
 Following the July meeting, that implied rate was 5.38% – meaning rate expectations moved up almost 75bps in less than six months.
 Further, a comparison of the Fed dot plot charts below highlights the degree to which expectations of where terminal rates might end up and how long they will stay there have changed since last year.